scality/Zenko/docs/Installation/Installation_Guide.rst

 While it is possible to run Zenko on a single machine, it’s designed for cluster operation.
-If you can set up a Kubernetes cluster on your own, review the General Cluster Requirements and skip to :ref:`Installing Zenko`.
+If you can set up a Kubernetes cluster on your own, review the :ref:`General Cluster Requirements` and skip to :ref:`Installing Your Zenko Instance`.

 Otherwise, you can set up a cluster quickly using `MetalK8s <https://github.com/scality/metal-k8s/>`__, Scality’s